Can My Energy Supplier Stop Me From Switching?

 What to do if your supplier is stopping you from switching

-If none of the above three criteria applies to you and your energy supplier is still stopping you from switching, this may be unlawful.
-As with all complaints, youโll need to start by speaking to your current supplier, rather than heading straight to the Ombudsman.
+Can my energy supplier stop me from switching, if none of the above three criteria applies to you?
+This may be unlawful.
+As with all complaints, you’ll need to start by speaking to your current supplier, rather than heading straight to the Ombudsman.

 When complaining to your energy provider, the following steps must take place: